 - During the naturalization interview, applicants will be asked various basic questions relating to the history of the U.S. and its government.

 - Special consideration is afforded to applicants who are over 65 years old and who have lived in the U.S. for periods totaling at least 20 years.

 - Take the Oath of Allegiance and swear to:

 - Support the Constitution of the United States.

 - Bear arms for the Armed Forces of the U.S. or perform services for the government of the U.S. when required.

 Contact Our DuPage Immigration Attorneys

 If you need assistance with a naturalization or citizenship matter, our experienced Illinois immigration attorneys can assist you.
 Call 630-932-9100630-932-9100 or contact us online for a free consultation.
-We have five regional offices located in Lombard, Bloomingdale, Joliet, St. Charles, and downtown Chicago.
+We have five regional offices located in Lombard, Bloomingdale, Naperville, and downtown Chicago.